 Contrasting to the recordation system has been used in most of the United States (in some cases before the formation of the country); many other countries use a land registration.
 Land registration typically allows a government to determine ownership when property ownership is challenged; property owners usually have no recourse.

 Title insurance is a result of our recordation system that continues to this day, where property ownership can usually be determined by conveyance.
 Although the recordation system relies on transfer instruments that indicate a grantor, grantee, and property description; the system is not perfect.
 Besides recordation mistakes and claims from unrecorded conveyances; fraud can also occur by recording falsified transfer documents with a complicit or unsuspecting clerk.

 There are two types of title insurance that are offered: lender’s and owner’s.
 A lender’s policy is usually required by a mortgage lender and protects the interests of the lender by validating the lender’s validity and enforceability of the mortgage.
 The lender’s policy is typically issued for the mortgage amount and coverage decreases as the principal is paid down.

 An owner’s title insurance policy protects the owner’s interest in the property.
 The policy is typically issued for the purchase price and is usually valid through ownership to cover claims against the title.
 Policy coverage varies- so check with your title agent for pricing and coverage levels.

 This article is not intended to provide nor should it be relied upon for legal and financial advice.
-This article was originally published in the Montgomery County Sentinel the week of August 15, 2011.
 Using this article without permission is a violation of copyright laws.
 Copyright © 2011 Dan Krell.